JHay0112/latex-project-template/README.md

 # Project Report Template

-This is a LaTeX template based upon the requirements laid out for engineering design reports in ENEL200 and ENEL300 (a University of Canterbury design course).
-This repository also contains a Makefile for automating the compilation of the report.
-Due to my own use-case this includes recipes for the inclusion of schematics from KiCad.
+This is a LaTeX template aimed at providing a consistent and pleasant report style suitable for engineering documents.
+The original inspiration for the layout of these reports comes from my education at the University of Cantebury.

-## GitHub work flow
+This repository contains Makefiles based around latexmk for performing the compilation of the LaTeX document.
+The Makefiles include functionality for including standalone tikz diagrams, and including schematics from KiCAD (a rather niche use-case close to my heart).

-This template comes with a GitHub work flow for automatically compiling the document on GitHub.
-Once the compilation is complete the final report can be found attached to the release on GitHub.
+Feel free to use this template as you wish.